a world unknown to humans,

 "Yea," Yancy said.
 "We could stop by Nathan's on the way and pick up some of that tea."
 Leroy laughed but Dominic thought it would be useful, especially when they got down in the mouth, which they knew they would from time and time.

-They stopped and turned to look up at the mountain with its perennial snow and ice face and swath of forest below.
+They stopped to turn to look up at the mountain with its perennial snow and ice face and swath of forest below.
 The sun was halfway down behind it.
 "Moons," Leroy repeated.
 They resumed sauntering along, Leroy on the right, Yancy on the left.
 The apple tree was close.
 Dominic was staring at the ground, lost in thought.
 Leroy appraised him, knew all his moods, but there was something different now.
 He could feel him wrestling with his spirit.
 After a time, he said, "Okay,...," feigning surrender to the inescapble, "when do you want to leave?"

 Yancy chimed in quickly as though he'd already made up his mind, "Yea.
 It'll take a couple of days to get things together.
 My backpack needs work, new sticks and some pieces of dried skin need to be replaced.
 I don't remember the last time I used it."